- Glossary

 Unique Selling Proposition

-A statement that concisely states what you sell, to whom you sell it, and why it’s better/different than what else is out there.
+A Unique Selling Proposition (USP) is a statement that concisely states what you sell, to whom you sell it, and why it’s better/different than what else is out there.
 It can be applied to either an individual product or an overall company.
 When someone reads your unique selling proposition (USP), they should be informed or reminded of why you’re the best choice.

 Pump up your marketing strategy